-The Austrian Army however was close to breaking point and one more assault might well have made the breakthrough that had been so long sought but the Italians were also overstretched and their centre particularly weak.
+The Austrian Army however was close to breaking point.
+One more assault might well have made the breakthrough that had been so long sought but the Italians were also overstretched and their centre dangerously weak and strung out.

 Ignoring repeated requests to do so Cadorna refused to order a withdrawal of his forces, and it wasn’t until 30 October that he finally relented by which time most of his army had been effectively routed.

 It also now became apparent that he had made no provision for such a contingency and there were no reserves with which to plug the gap.

 It seemed as if the Italian Army was close to meltdown.

 Over the three weeks of the Caporetto campaign the German and Austrian Armies advanced more than 63 miles and got to within 20 miles of Venice.